Banana Protein Oatmeal

 3 Comments

 This Banana Protein Oatmeal recipe is packed with all the stuff you love and none of the stuff you don’t.
-It’s naturally gluten-free and made with no added sugars, so you can enjoy a delicious breakfast that is both satisfying and nutritious.
+It’s naturally gluten-free and made with no added sugars, so you can enjoy a delicious, satisfying, and nutritious breakfast.

 When it comes to breakfast recipes, I try to stick to meals that hit the trifecta: healthy, delicious, and quick.
 More often than not, this means oatmeal.
-I have made tons of variations of oatmeal over the years and used my hungry family as taste testers.
+I have made tons of oatmeal variations over the years and used my hungry family as taste testers.

-If you love oatmeal as much as I do, I know you’re going to love this ultra-satisfying Banana Protein Oatmeal.
+If you love oatmeal as much as I do, I know you’ll love this ultra-satisfying Banana Protein Oatmeal.
 It’s quick, healthy, easy to make, and beyond delicious.
 Not to mention, it’s loaded with protein and nutrients to get your day off to a great start.

 Add your favorite toppings like fresh fruit, chocolate chips, or nut butter, and enjoy!